-- Rates will be determined from one-third of the average of the 10-to-30 year Municipal Bond rates, rounded down to the nearest even ten basis point level, at the start of each quarter, beginning in January 2023.
-There will be a split between both rate and fee, with a minimum combined range of no less than 1% and no more than 2%.
-At the start of the fiscal year the combined rate of interest and fee will be set at 1%. - The market rate for Planning Loans will be set at 0%; - Project which incorporate eligible Green Project Reserve (GPR) components may receive a deduction of up to 0.50% annual interest rate depending upon the percentage of project that is GPR eligible. - The market rate for a CWSRF project with qualifying GPR components will be initial market rate with a possible maximum reduction of 0.50% based upon the percentage of total SRF fundable GPR eligible components against entire SRF fundable amount.
+- Rates will be determined from one-third of the average of the 10-to-30 year Municipal Bond rates, rounded down to the nearest even ten basis point level, at the start of each quarter.
+There will be a split between both rate and fee, with a minimum combined range of no less than 1% and no more than 2%. - The market rate for Planning Loans will be set at 0%; - Project which incorporate eligible Green Project Reserve (GPR) components may receive a deduction of up to 0.50% annual interest rate depending upon the percentage of project that is GPR eligible. - The market rate for a CWSRF project with qualifying GPR components will be initial market rate with a possible maximum reduction of 0.50% based upon the percentage of total SRF fundable GPR eligible components against entire SRF fundable amount.
 Projects that are 100% GPR eligible will receive a total reduction of market rate of 0.50%.
 If a CWSRF funded project has a combination of GPR eligible items and ineligible items, a blended rate will be calculated based upon the percentage of each portion.